telerik/ajax-docs/controls/grid/functionality/exporting/pdf.md

 ### Forced Text Wrapping

 Until now, the overflowing text was carried over the next lines only when there are whitespace characters inside.
 With the newly introduced **ForceTextWrap** property it is now possible to force the text wrapping even when there are no white spaces or separator characters.
-It is important to note that the forced mode will make the file size larger.
+Note that the forced mode will make the file size larger.

 ````ASP.NET
 <ExportSettings>